PLUNA: Collapse

 In early June 2012, PLUNA's then CEO, Matías Campiani, disclosed that the airline might face collapse amid a financial distress that led to a loss of US$18 million for the eight months ending in February the same year, partly due to the protectionism of the government of Argentina —where the carrier concentrated 21% of its operations— following the renationalisation of Aerolíneas Argentinas in 2008, and partly due to the slowdown of the Brazilian economy in the preceding months.
 Later on, with losses totalling US$300 million, Leadgate disposed of their 75% stake in the airline, transferring it back to the Uruguayan government.
 By that time, that percentage of PLUNA's stock was owned by LARAH, which was in turn 75% owned by Leadgate and 25% by Jazz Air.
 Despite being initially disclosed that Jazz Air was not interested in taking over the entire 75% stock, and that it was later informed that the Canadian airline was evaluating the acquisition, the government suspended PLUNA's operations on 5 July 2012—following a strike that started two days earlier, after failing to find new investors for the company.
 The government announced that both PLUNA's fleet and routes would be auctioned.
 It seemed there were no plans for the government to have any stake in PLUNA's successor.

 In September 2012, the auction of the seven Bombardier aircraft that belonged to the liquidated carrier was delayed until October 2012 as there were no bidders.
 Cosmo Airlines, a Spanish charter carrier, eventually purchased the seven aircraft at a price of $137 million.
 Regionally, the void created by PLUNA's collapse benefited foreign airlines on some routes.

 In 2016, a Uruguayan court concluded that no Leadgate executives were responsible for Pluna's collapse.
 Two years later, in 2018 a Panamanian-based investment consortium named Caballero Verde S. de R.L. took ownership of LARAH, which still owned 75% of Pluna's shares.
 The consortium plans to seek compensation from the Uruguayan government for Pluna's demise.

 Destinations

 As of April 2011, PLUNA linked Uruguay with two destinations in Argentina, one in Chile, one in Paraguay, and eight in Brazil.
+The following is a list of destinations that were served by PLUNA as part of its scheduled services throughout its history: